Colin Powell: Political positions

-Justifying the Iraq War
+Defending the Iraq War

 At the 2007 Aspen Ideas Festival in Colorado, Powell stated that he had spent two and a half hours explaining to President Bush "the consequences of going into an Arab country and becoming the occupiers".
-During this discussion, he insisted that the U.S. appeal to the United Nations first, but if diplomacy failed, he would support the invasion: "I also had to say to him that you are the President, you will have to make the ultimate judgment, and if the judgment is this isn't working and we don't think it is going to solve the problem, then if military action is undertaken I'm with you, I support you."
+During this discussion, he insisted that the U.S. appeal to the United Nations first, but if diplomacy failed, he would support the invasion: "I also had to say to him that you are the President, you will have to make the ultimate judgment, and if the judgment is this isn't working and we don't think it is going to solve the problem, then if military action is undertaken I'm with you, I support you".

 In a 2008 interview on CNN, Powell reiterated his support for the 2003 decision to invade Iraq in the context of his endorsement of Barack Obama, stating: "My role has been very, very straightforward.
 I wanted to avoid a war.
 The president [Bush] agreed with me.
 We tried to do that.
 We couldn't get it through the U.N. and when the president made the decision, I supported that decision.
 And I've never blinked from that.
-I've never said I didn't support a decision to go to war."
+I've never said I didn't support a decision to go to war".

 Powell's position on the Iraq War troop surge of 2007 was less consistent.
 In December 2006, he expressed skepticism that the strategy would work and whether the U.S. military had enough troops to carry it out successfully.
-He stated: "I am not persuaded that another surge of troops into Baghdad for the purposes of suppressing this communitarian violence, this civil war, will work."
+He stated: "I am not persuaded that another surge of troops into Baghdad for the purposes of suppressing this communitarian violence, this civil war, will work".
 Following his endorsement of Barack Obama in October 2008, however, Powell praised General David Petraeus and U.S. troops, as well as the Iraqi government, concluding that "it's starting to turn around".
 By mid-2009, he had concluded a surge of U.S. forces in Iraq should have come sooner, perhaps in late 2003.